-Today, the tradition of the White Elephant Saloon is carried on at 106 E. Exchange Avenue.
+Today, the tradition of the White Elephant Saloon carries on at 106 E. Exchange Avenue.
 The legendary drinking establishment is currently owned by Chef Tim Love and features nightly live music, a dance floor, billiards & shuffleboard, and The Chili Parlor.

 The Alps Building – 222 W. Exchange

 This building currently hosts offices for several tenants and is not open to the public.
 However, it has an interesting role in the 1883 TV show as the location for Pinkerton’s National Detective Agency.
-Shea Brennan, played by Sam Elliott, and Thomas, LaMonica Garrett, were both Pinkerton agents, which Garrett describes as “the original Secret Service.”
+Shea Brennan and Thomas, played by Sam Elliott and LaMonica Garrett, were both Pinkerton agents, which Garrett describes as “the original Secret Service.”
 Pinkerton’s was an independent police force, which made Shea and Thomas the perfect choice for guiding and protecting the pioneers on their journey west.
 Learn more about the history of the organization here.